What is 7-OH or 7-Hydroxymitragynine?

 Conclusion

 While 7-HMG is a natural component of the kratom drying process and contributes minimally to its effects, enhancing or isolating it in products significantly increases the risks of dependency, health issues, and regulatory scrutiny.
-Plain leaf kratom remains the safer option, aligning with traditional practices and supporting a more balanced and sustainable approach to its use.
+Plain leaf kratom remains the safer option according to a recent FDA study, aligning with traditional practices and supporting a more balanced and sustainable approach to its use.

 While plain leaf has a history of safe, balanced use, semi-synthetic derivatives pose challenges that threaten not only individual health but also the public perception and regulatory standing of kratom as a whole.
 Policymakers, researchers, and consumers must recognize the critical distinctions between traditional mitragyna speciosa products and these potent formulations.
 It is imperative to implement clear labeling, responsible marketing practices, and rigorous scientific research to ensure consumer safety and protect the reputation of natural kratom.